bazmurphy/golang-interfaces-explained/README.md

 The `any` identifier is straight-up syntactic sugar – using it in your code is equivalent in all ways to using `interface{}` – it means exactly the same thing and has exactly the same behavior.
 So writing `map[string]any` in your code is exactly the same as writing `map[string]interface{}` in terms of it's behavior.

-n most modern Go codebases, you'll normally see any being used rather than `interface{}`.
+In most modern Go codebases, you'll normally see `any` being used rather than `interface{}`.
 This is simply because it's shorter and saves typing, and more clearly conveys to the reader that you can use any type here.

 ## Common and useful interface types